 The entire assembly rotates in the magnetic field.
 The fan blades on the end of the shaft ensure that sufficient air moves through the generator to keep it cool when the armature is rotating.
 The shaft is supported by a bearing on each end.

-Brushes and Commutator
+Brushes and Commutator in DC Generator

 Most generators have a number of rotor coils, and the commutator constantly switches different coils to the output.

 Commutation is the provision of a unidirectional current from the generator as different coils are switched to the output.
-Thus, one of the brushes always has positive voltage potential, and the other always has a negative potential.
+Thus, one of the brushes always has a positive voltage potential, and the other always has a negative potential.
 In effect, the commutator and brushes serve as a mechanical rectifier.

 The commutator is divided into segments, with each pair of segments connected to the end of a coil.